Ohio Wesleyan University will return to on-campus instruction for the 2020-2021 academic year.

 Academic Calendar Changes

-- Encourage the redesign of academic courses to incorporate remote learning methods, thereby allowing students who need to study remotely for all of part of the semester the opportunity to do so with pedagogical intentionality in mind.
+- Encourage the redesign of academic courses to incorporate remote learning methods, allowing students who need to study remotely for all of part of the semester the opportunity to do so with pedagogical intentionality in mind.

-Fall Semester: In Person and Online
+Spring Semester: In Person and Online

-Approval for Remote Learning
+Applying for Remote Learning

 Travel & University-Supported Activity Restrictions

-The university prohibits international travel for students for the fall 2020 semester.
+The university prohibits international travel for students for the spring 2020 semester.
 Domestic travel should only occur when necessary.
 All members of the community are encouraged to carefully monitor available public health information to determine the level of risk in contracting coronavirus during travels.
 See IOCP's Safe Campus Opening Information.

 Options for domestic study-away or internship programs, such as Wesleyan in Washington, are being decided case by case.
 Many internships have already been transformed into remote opportunities.
 Contact Darrel Albon or Lisa Ho to learn more about specific programs.